bhavintandel/bhavintandel.github.io/resources/data_science/exploring-ml-tools/aws-textract/exploring-ml-tools-aws-textract.md

 With the above information we also get the actual location of that on a page with Bounding box information.
 Which can we used to create the indexed search engine of our documents and thus make it searchable on word level.

-Following are some example on running textract on S3 object
+Following are some example on running Textract on S3 object

 ```python
 # Analyzing text in Image